 Cell membranes surround the cell and surround each organelle in the cell.
-They are formed by bilayers of phospholipids.
-The phospholipid tails form a hydrophobic (water-fearing) core between two hydrophilic (water-loving) layers formed by the phospholipid head-groups.
+They are formed by bilayers of phospholipids that form a hydrophobic core (phospholipid tails) between two hydrophilic layers (phospholipid headgroups).
 Molecules that are lipid soluble dissolve in and pass readily through the bilayer.
 In addition, integral and peripheral membrane proteins are embedded in the lipid bilayer.
-They confer additional membrane properties through their functions as receptors, enzymes, or permeation pathways.
+They confer additional membrane properties as receptors, enzymes, or permeation pathways.

 2. Contrast ion channels and ion transporters and the forces that drive them.

 Ion channel proteins are gated pores in the membrane that allow selected ions to flow down their electrochemical gradients.
 In ion channels, the ions are driven only by their own concentration gradients and by the electric field acting on them.
 We call this flow passive.
 Other transport proteins act more like enzymes that couple the movement of one kind of ion or solute to energy derived either from the flow of another kind of ion or directly from the hydrolysis of ATP.
 Often these transporters can establish gradients of ion concentration.
-We call this active transport.
+We call that active transport.
 It is primary active transport when the pump is driven by ATP, and secondary active transport when the energy comes from another ion gradient.

-3. Know the normal balance of Na+, K+, Cl- and Ca2+ with respect to the plasma membrane.
+3. Know the normal balance of Na^+ , K^+ , Cl^- and Ca^{2+} with respect to the plasma membrane.

-As a result of active transport, Na+, Ca2+, and Cl- are more abundant outside of the cell in serum, whereas K+ is more abundant inside the cell in cytoplasm (Table 2).
+As a result of active transport, Na^+ , Ca^{2+} , and Cl^- are more abundant outside of the cell in serum, whereas K^+ is more abundant inside the cell in cytoplasm (Table 2).
 These nonequilibrium distributions are essential for many cellular responses including electrical excitability.

+Cell membranes

-Cell membranes All cells are surrounded by a plasma membrane that forms the boundary between the living cytoplasm and the extracellular space.
+All cells are surrounded by a plasma membrane that forms the boundary between the living cytoplasm and the extracellular space.
 The membrane retains the cytoplasmic contents and prevents intrusion by most molecules outside the cell.
 The membrane is flexible and semi-fluid, conforming dynamically to the changing forces of intracellular cytoskeletal proteins and the extracellular matrix and substrate.
 Red blood cells, for example, take their biconcave disk shape from their specialized spring-like intracellular cytoskeletal network.
 Nevertheless, they readily bend and squeeze unharmed in transient contortions as they rush through narrow capillaries.
 Inside nucleated cells, other membranes define organelles like the mitochondria, the nucleus, and the endoplasmic reticulum.
 The plasma membrane and the intracellular membranes share a common basic architecture and a common origin.
 They are made of a molecular bilayer of lipids peppered with membrane proteins.
 We start by discussing the lipid component and then return to the proteins.

 Learning Objective #1.
 Describe structure and topology of cellular membranes.

-Membranes form a hydrophobic lipid bilayer Typical membrane lipids are phospholipids and cholesterol.
+Membranes form a hydrophobic lipid bilayer

+Typical membrane lipids are phospholipids and cholesterol.
 These molecules are primarily hydrophobic ("water fearing") but bear a charged or polar group at one end that is hydrophilic ("water loving") (Figure 1).
-We call this dual nature, amphipathic ("both preferences").
+We call this dual nature, amphipathic ("both pre-ferences").
 Soaps and detergents are also amphipathic.
-This allows them to bring greasy substances into solution in water (the cleaning action of soaps, for example, relies on breaking grease up into small droplets in water).
+This allows them to bring greasy substances into solution in water.